danrevah/ngx-pipes/README.md

 <br/><br/>
 </p>

---
 Another library you might wanna take a look at:

-[TypeSerializer](https://github.com/danrevah/typeserializer) - Serializer / Deserializer, designed to make prettier code while using decorators (Can be used even both with Angular or Node.js).
+<a href="https://github.com/danrevah/typeserializer">TypeSerializer</a> - Serializer / Deserializer, designed to make prettier code while using decorators (Can be used even both with Angular or Node.js).

---

 ## Table of contents